pupil-labs/pupil-docs/src/invisible/enrichments/reference-image-mapper.md

   </v-img>
 </div>

-To check if gaze has been mapped successfully, use the side-by-side view:
+To check if gaze has been mapped successfully, you can use the side-by-side view.
+Just select the Reference Image Mapper enrichment and play a recording.
+The reference image is shown next to the recording and mapped gaze will be shown on it.
-1. Select a recording.
-2. Select the Reference Image Mapper Enrichment.
-3. Select the Scene / Reference Image View.
-4. If you want to visualize and evaluate the 3D model generated (white dots), just turn on the Point Cloud toggle!

-Now when you play back the recording you can see where gaze is mapped to on your reference image for validation.
+If the enrichment visualization is enabled in the timeline, a point cloud will be overlayed on the scene video.
+This represents the 3D model that was fit to the scene by the enrichment.
+If it was successful the point cloud will move smoothly with the objects in the scene as if it was a part of them.

 ## Occlusions